-See description of the color standard for the different varieties.
+See description of the colour standard for the different varieties.

 All designs should be sharp and even as well as symmetrical.

-In addition, they must meet the "color standard requirements".
+In addition, they must meet the "colour standard requirements".

 Thanks to Elvis Bouchez for his publication agreement (the author is deceased).